Nonstick pans have become extremely popular in recent years. GreenPan and Scanpan, in particular, have taken the kitchen by storm.

 Scanpan vs Greenpan: Their similarities

 They both make non-stick frying pans.
 But, Scanpan has a wider product line and they even make stainless steel models.
 Of course, stainless steel pans arenu2019t non-stick.
-Greenpan names their product models after cities.
+Greenpan names its product models after cities.
 If youu2019ve watched Money

 Heist, then this wonu2019t be your first time coming across such a naming criterion.
 All Greenspan product lines differ on features.
 This line is blurrier on Scanpan products and overlapping features arenu2019t a rare phenomenon.